bluesky/bluesky/doc/source/debugging.rst

 :class:`bluesky.log.LogFormatter`.
 It streamlines common use cases without interfering with more sophisticated use cases.

-We recommend that facilities using bluesky leave this functions for users and configuring any standardized, facility-managed logging handlers separately, as described in the next section.
+We recommend that facilities using bluesky leave this function for users and configure any standardized, facility-managed logging handlers separately, as described in the next section.

 .. autofunction:: bluesky.log.config_bluesky_logging